howijd/howijd.network/lib/cryptdatum/README.md

 ## Design

-The Cryptdatum format consists of a 64-byte header followed by the payload.
+The Cryptdatum (CDT) format consists of a 80-byte header followed by the payload.
 The header contains metadata about the data, including a magic number, version number, timestamp, operation counter, checksum, flags, total size of datum, compression algorithm (if used), encryption algorithm if data is ecrypted which case it will also have Signature Size field set to indicate size of signature after header so that it is easier determine actual start of payload.

+**Contents of the header**

 The magic number is an 8-byte value that identifies the header as a Cryptdatum header.
 It helps to prevent the header from being mistaken for data belonging to another format.